Historians: Read Tag List

 These considerations pertain to obtaining a list of tags from Canary Historian.- An Intelligence Hub REST Client Connection is used to obtain data from Canary Historian.

 - The Canary Historian Views Service API does allow filtering to be performed when reading values, but some Intelligence Hub data pipeline solutions may require tag names to be obtained independently of the Input to obtain values.
+For example, the Views Service API getTagData method accepts an array of tag names in the response body.

 - The Views Service API browseTags method can be used to obtain an array of tag names.